schlosrat/FlightPlan/README.md

 # Flight Plan as a Library
 Flight Plan's orbital maneuver node creation methods are public, and so may be called from other mods.
 In this sense, Flight Plan can be accessed like a library whether the Flight Plan GUI is visible or not.

-This mod is primarily meant as a service provider to other mods, which can call functions in this one without needing to recreate all these functions in the base mod.
+This mod is primarily meant as a direct aid to the player but can also be used as a service provider to other mods which can call functions in this one without needing to recreate all these functions in the base mod.
 Creating maneuver nodes from a KSP2 mod is not necessarily an intuitive thing to code, so having this as a resource you can call may save you time developing those capabilities internally to your mod.

 ## Orbital Maneuver Node Capabilities

-**NOTE 1:** All of the orbital maneuver node creation methods in Flight Plan take an optional (double) burnOffsetFactor parameter.
-This factor us uesd with the node's burn duration (as estimated by the game) to allow you to offset the start time of the node.
+**NOTE 1:** All of the orbital maneuver node creation methods in Flight Plan take a (double) burnUT, and an optional (double) burnOffsetFactor parameter.
+This factor is uesd with the node's burn duration (as estimated by the game) to allow you to offset the start time of the node.
 By default in KSP2 nodes begin at the time you've created them for unlike in KSP1 where they would bracket the requested start time.
-This optional parameter allws you to plan maneuver nodes that will start earlier so that the applied Delta-v occurs centered on the intended time.
+This optional parameter allows you to plan maneuver nodes that will start earlier so that the applied Delta-v occurs centered on the intended time.

 **NOTE 2:** All of the orbital maneuver node creation methods in Flight Plan return a boolean value which is true if the node creation was successful and false otherwise.

-* **CircularizeAtAP(burnOffsetFactor)**: Calling this method will create a maneuver node at the next Apoapsis for the active vessel to circularize the vessel's orbit at that point.
-* **CircularizeAtPe(burnOffsetFactor)**: Calling this method will create a maneuver node at the next Periapsis for the active vessel to circularize the vessel's orbit at that point.
+* **Circularize(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time for the active vessel to circularize the vessel's orbit at that point.
+This method can be used to plan a circularization burn at the next Apoapsis, Periapsis, or any other time that suits your needs during the orbit.
-* **CircularizeNow(burnOffsetFactor)**: Calling this method will create a maneuver node to circularize the vessel's orbit at a time aproximately 30 seconds from now.
-* **SetNewPe(newPeR, burnOffsetFactor)**: Calling this method will create a maneuver node to set the vessel's Periapsis (measured from center of body, not altitude above serface) at the next Ap.
+* **SetNewPe(burnUT, newPeR, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's Periapsis (measured from center of body, not altitude above serface).
-* **SetNewAp(newApR, burnOffsetFactor)**: Calling this method will create a maneuver node to set the vessel's Apoapsis (measured from center of body, not altitude above serface) at the next Pe.
+* **SetNewAp(burnUT, newApR, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's Apoapsis (measured from center of body, not altitude above serface).
-* **Ellipticize(newApR, newPeR, burnOffsetFactor)**: Calling this method will create a maneuver node to set the vessel's Apoapsis and Periapsis (both measured from center of body, not altitude above serface) at a time aproximately 30 seconds from now.
+* **Ellipticize(burnUT, newApR, newPeR, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's Apoapsis and Periapsis (both measured from center of body, not altitude above serface).
-* **SetInclination(newIncDeg, burnOffsetFactor)**: Calling this method will create a maneuver node to set the vessel's orbit inclination (in degrees) at either the next Ascending Node or Descending Node.
-Both options are evaluated and the one requireing the least Delta-v is automatically selected.
+* **SetInclination(burnUT, newIncDeg, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's orbital inclination (in degrees).
-* **MatchPlanesAtAN(burnOffsetFactor)**: Calling this method will create a maneuver node to set the vessel's orbit inclination to match that of the currently selected target at the next Ascending Node for the target.
+* **SetLAN(burnUT, newLANDeg, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's longitude of ascending node (in degrees).
-* **MatchPlanesAtDN(burnOffsetFactor)**: Calling this method will create a maneuver node to set the vessel's orbit inclination to match that of the currently selected target at the next Descending Node for the target.
+* **MatchPlanes(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to set the vessel's orbit inclination to match that of the currently selected target.
-* **HohmannTransfer(burnOffsetFactor)**: Calling this method will create a maneuver node for a Hohmann Transfer to the currently selected target at the next available window.
+* **HohmannTransfer(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* for a Hohmann Transfer to the currently selected target at the next available window. *NOTE*: The supplied burnUT parameter presently has no effect.
-* **InterceptTgtAtUT(deltaUT, burnOffsetFactor)**: Calling this method will create a maneuver node to intercept the currently selected target at the a time of deltaUT from now.
+* **InterceptTgt(burnUT, deltaUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to intercept the currently selected target at the a time of deltaUT from now.
-* **CourseCorrection()**: Calling this method will create a maneuver node to finetime the trajectory to intercept the currently selected target.
+* **CourseCorrection(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* to finetune the trajectory to intercept the currently selected target.
 This method may be useful after executing a Hohman Transfer or Moon Return maneuver node.
-Calling it prior to node execution is suboptimal and not advised.
+Calling it prior to node execution is suboptimal and not advised. *NOTE*: The supplied burnUT parameter presently has no effect.
-* **MoonReturn(burnOffsetFactor)**: Calling this method will create a maneuver node for a Hohmann Transfer to return the active vessel from a moon to the planet the moon is orbiting.
+* **MoonReturn(burnUT, targetPe, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* for a Hohmann Transfer to return the active vessel from a moon to the planet the moon is orbiting in a transfer orbit that give the targetPe when arriving at the parent planet. *NOTE*: The supplied burnUT parameter presently has no effect.
-* **MatchVelocityAtCA(burnOffsetFactor)**: Calling this method will create a maneuver node to match velocity with the currently selected target at the point of closest approach.
-* **MatchVelocityNow(burnOffsetFactor)**: Calling this method will create a maneuver node to match velocity with the currently selected target at a time aproximately 20s from now.
+* **MatchVelocity(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the specified time to match velocity with the currently selected target.
-* **PlanetaryXfer(burnOffsetFactor)**: Calling this method will create a maneuver node for a Hohmann Transfer to the currently selected target planet at the next available window.
+* **PlanetaryXfer(burnUT, burnOffsetFactor)**: Calling this method will create a maneuver node at the *optimal time* for a Hohmann Transfer to the currently selected target planet during the next available transfer window. *NOTE*: The supplied burnUT parameter presently has no effect.

+## Orbital Time Prognistication Capabilities (KSP2's plus those available from Flight Plan)
+These methods can be accessed either directly (in the case of KSP2 native parameters) or by calling Flight Plan to get them.
+They are useful to determine the burnUT you may wish to use in a call to one of Flight Plans's maneuver node creation methods above.

+* Time_to_Ap - Basic KSP2 parameter available from the active vessel's Orbit object.
+* Time_to_Pe - Basic KSP2 parameter available from the active vessel's Orbit object.
+* Radius(UT) - Basic KSP2 parameter available from the active vessel's Orbit object.
+Use in conjunction with AN/DN time predictors to get the *cheapest* node (hgihest node).
+* **NextApoapsisTime(UT)**: Returns the time of the next Ap occuring *after* UT.
+Useful for finding an Ap further in the future
+* **NextPeriapsisTime(UT)**: Returns the time of the next Pe occuring *after* UT.
+Useful for finding a Pe further in the future
+* **NextClosestApproachTime(currentTarget.Orbit as PatchedConicsOrbit, UT)**: Returns the time of the next closest approach *after* UT between the active vessel and the target specified.
+* TimeOfAscendingNodeEquatorial(UT): Returns the time of the next *Equatorial* AN *after* UT for the active vessel.
+This is the point where the active vessel's orbit moves North through the plane of the ecliptic for the parent body the vessel is in orbit about.
+* TimeOfDescendingNodeEquatorial(UT): Returns the time of the next *Equatorial* DN *after* UT for the active vessel.
+This is the point where the active vessel's orbit moves South through the plane of the ecliptic for the parent body the vessel is in orbit about.
+* TimeOfAscendingNode(currentTarget.Orbit, UT): Returns the time of the next *target relative* AN *after* UT for the active vessel.
+This is the point where the active vessel's orbit moves North through the plane of the target's orbit for targets in orbit about the same parent body the vessel is orbiting.
+* TimeOfDescendingNode(currentTarget.Orbit, UT): Returns the time of the next *target relative* DN *after* UT for the active vessel.
+This is the point where the active vessel's orbit moves South through the plane of the target's orbit for targets in orbit about the same parent body the vessel is orbiting.
+* NextTimeOfRadius(UT, Radius): This is the next time *after* UT at which the active vessel will have the radius specified.
+Returns -1 in the event that the specified radius is not possible given the current orbit.

 To use this mod from your mod you will need to do one of the following: